romcal/romcal/README.md

 Output conforms to the revised liturgical calendar as approved by Paul VI in [Mysterii Paschalis](http://www.romcal.net/mysterii.html) dated 14 February 1969.

 - :date: **Perpetual calendar:**<br> romcal allow querying liturgical dates for any year in the Gregorian calendar.
   Note that dates for years before 1969 will still be returned in a format conforming to the calendar reforms of 1969, even though those years came before this calendar reform.

-- :gear: **Configure and refine output:**<br> output can be configured for the standard calendar year (Jan 1st - Dec 31st) or the liturgical year (First Sunday of Advent - Christ the King).
+- :gear: **Configure and refine output:**<br> output can be configured for the standard calendar year (`Jan 1` to `Dec 31`) or the liturgical year (`First Sunday of Advent` to `Christ the King`).
   You can filter queries to allow more streamlined date results to be obtained for the year.
 Additional output options are described below in the usage section.

-- :globe_with_meridians: **i18n, localization and calendars:**<br> romcal aims to have liturgical date names in all your preferred languages, and for any liturgical calendars (national, diocesan...).
+- :globe_with_meridians: **i18n, localization and calendars:**<br> romcal aims to have your liturgical calendars and contents in your native language, and support various liturgical calendars (national, diocesan...).
   You are more than welcome to contribute, add new localization, and improve the quality of this library!

 ## Install